metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/genbank/_index.md

 - **DEFINITION**: A brief description of the sequence, summarizing its biological significance.
 - **ACCESSION**: Accession number(s) associated with the sequence, which can be used to retrieve the record.
 - **VERSION**: The version number of the sequence record, indicating updates or changes.
-- **KEYWORDS**: Keywords associated with the sequence, aiding in categorization and searchability.
+- **KEYWORDS**: Keywords associated with the sequence, making it easier to categorise and search.
 - **SOURCE**: The organism from which the sequence is derived, including the scientific name.
 - **REFERENCE**: Citations for the sequence, linking it to relevant literature.